 Signs Your Dog Is Dying

-Knowing that your dog is nearing the end of his or her life can be challenging.
-But there are signs to look for so that you and your veterinary team can create a plan to keep you and your dog in the best physical and emotional health possible during this challenging time.
+Just knowing your dog is nearing the end of life is awful.
+You and your veterinary team can create a plan to keep you and your dog in the best physical and emotional health possible during this challenging time.

 Key Takeaways